Belchhi: Indira Gandhi visit

 In 1977, Indira Gandhi was out of power.
-It was then that she visited Belchhi to meet with surviving victims of atrocities perpetrated there against untouchables.
-She gone to belchhi by riding elephant, she inspired a new public image.
-This event triggered a reversal of fortunes for her and for the Congress Party, became a turning point in modern Indian politics, and also put Belchhi front and center in the national news.
-This part of Belchhi is located in Patna District.And that time a new policy passed by Bihar govt. to built a police station and a post office.
-After some year a Block was built in the centre of village.
-Belchhi is that village where 14 people were shot dead by gun and then buried in fire by team of mahavir mahto.
-Now Belchhi becomes a village where people live with love and fortune.
-A real gentleman name Pramod kumar conduct chaiti Durga Puja and built a Durga Mata Temple beside road no. 431.
+It was then, on 13 August 1977, that she visited Belchhi to meet with surviving victims of atrocities perpetrated there against untouchables.
+She went to Belchhi by riding an elephant because it was impassable due to the monsoon season, and thus she inspired a new public image.
+This event triggered a reversal of fortunes for her and for the Congress Party, and became a turning point in modern Indian politics.
+It also put Belchhi front and centre in the national news.
+This also meant the case received public attention and the Chief Minister of the time, Jaganath Mishra, himself got involved, and the victims got justice, which is rare in such cases.
+And that time, the Bihar government passed a new policy to build a police station, a block office and a post office.